OriginTrail/ot-node/README.md

 <br/>

-The OriginTrail tech stack is tailored to enable the discoverability, verifiability, and connectivity of physical and digital assets in a coherent Web3 data ecosystem.
-It meets two fundamental requirements for such an infrastructure:

-- Ensuring trust via decentralized consensus.
-- Utilizing semantic, verifiable asset data to represent complex real-world relationships and characteristics.

-OriginTrail achieves this by incorporating two distinct types of technology into two network layers - Blockchains (trust networks) and Knowledge Graphs (semantic data networks).
+The OriginTrail tech stack is a three layer structure, consisting of the multi-chain consensus layer (OriginTrail layer 1, running on multiple blockchains), the Decentralized Knowledge Graph layer (OriginTrail Layer 2, hosted on the ODN) and Trusted Knowledge applications in the application layer.

 <div align="center">
     <img src="images/dkg-architecture1.png" alt="DKG Architecture" width="400">
 </div>

-**The DKG layer (Layer 2) consists of multiple sub-layers:**

-- **Consensus layer**: Implements interfaces to several blockchains hosting trusted smart contracts used to manage relations between the nodes and implement trustless protocols.
-- **Network layer**: A peer-to-peer swarm of DKG nodes hosted by individuals and organizations.
-- **Data layer**: Hosting the knowledge graph data, distributed across the network in separate instances of graph databases.
-- **Service layer**: Implements various core & extended services like authentication, standard interfaces, and data pipelines.
-- **Application layer**: Includes Dapps and traditional applications that utilize the OriginTrail DKG as part of their data flows.

 <div align="center">
     <img src="images/dkg-architecture2.png" alt="DKG Architecture" width="400">
 </div>

-Further, the architecture differentiates between **the public, replicated knowledge graph** shared by all network nodes according to the protocol, and **private graphs** hosted separately by each of the networked nodes.
+Further, the architecture differentiates between **the public, replicated knowledge graph** shared by all network nodes according to the protocol, and **private Knowledge graphs** hosted separately by each of the OriginTrail nodes.

-**The OriginTrail DKG** - combining blockchain and knowledge graph technologies - forms the backbone of the new, trusted Web3 data ecosystem.
-If you're a developer, you can use it to create, maintain, and use Knowledge Assets across Web3 applications, implementing standardized technologies like GS1 EPCIS, RDF/SPARQL, JSON-LD, and other W3C and GS1 standards right out of the box.
+**Anyone can run an OriginTrail node and become part of the ODN, contributing  to the network capacity and hosting the OriginTrail DKG.
+The OriginTrail node is the ultimate data service for data and knowledge intensive Web3 applications and is used as the key backbone for trusted AI applications (see https://chatdkg.ai)**
 </details>

 <details open>